yash-tatvic/amplitude-dev-center/docs/data/destinations/kameleoon-event-streaming.md

 [Kameleoon](https://www.kameleoon.com/en) is a modern feature-management and product experimentation platform that helps you to ship faster by providing actionable causal analysis, meaningful data insights, and automatically running 10 times more experiments.

+!!!info "This integration is managed by Kameleoon"

+    Contact the [Kameleoon support team](https://www.kameleoon.com/en/contact) for support with this integration.

 ## Considerations

 Keep these things in mind before sending events to Kameleoon: